electricpocket/autopilot/README.md

-# iOS remote for Autohelm 800
+# iOS remote for Navico Autohelm TP5000

-This is a hobby project on how to make an iOS remote control for the Autohelm 800 autopilot.
+This is a project on how to make an iOS remote control for the Navico Autohelm TP5000 tiller pilot.

 <img src="media/app_and_autohelm800.JPG" alt="App and Autohelm 800" width="500"/>